roddhjav/apparmor.d/docs/development/internal.md

 !!! warning

-    Although needed to not break a program, wrongly used these profiles can lead to confinment escape.
+    These profiles are needed to avoid breaking a program, but if used incorrectly, they can lead to confinement escape.

 ## Children profiles